nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list concerts
+1. User requests to list concerts and persons
-2. AddressBook shows a list of concerts
+2. ConcertPhonebook shows a list of concerts and persons
-3. User requests to list persons
-4. AddressBook shows a list of persons
-5. User requests to assign a person to a concert in the list
+3. User requests to assign a person to a concert in the list
-6. AddressBook assigns the person to the concert
+4. ConcertPhonebook assigns the person to the concert

     Use case ends.

 **Extensions**

 - 2a.
-The list does not contain the concert.
+The list does not contain the concert/person.

   Use case ends.

-- 4a.
-The list does not contain the person.
+- 3a.
+The given person/concert is invalid.

+  - 3a1.
+ConcertPhonebook shows an error message.

+    Use case resumes at step 2.

+---

+**Use case: UC8 - Find person**

+**MSS**

+1. User request to find a person based on name/role
+2. ConcertPhonebook shows a list matched persons

    Use case ends.

+**Extensions**

+- 1a.
+The given search keywords are invalid

+  Use case resumes at step 1.

+---

+**Use case: UC9 - Find concert**

+**MSS**

+1. User request to find a concert based on name
+2. ConcertPhonebook shows a list matched concerts.

+   Use case ends.

+**Extensions**

+- 1a.
+The given search keywords are invalid

+  Use case resumes at step 1.

+---

+**Use case: UC9 - Find concert contact**

+**MSS**

+1. User request to find a concert contact based on person/concert.
+2. ConcertPhonebook shows a list matched concert contacts.

+   Use case ends.

+**Extensions**

-- 5a.
+- 1a.
 The given person/concert is invalid.

-  - 5a1.
-AddressBook shows an error message.

-    Use case resumes at step 2.
+  Use case resumes at step 1.

 ---